Timahoe GAA

 Timahoe have previously won the Laois Intermediate Football Championship on four occasions, 1962, 2000, 2004 and 2010.

 Hurling

-Hurling in the club takes place under the banner of the Park/Ratheniska-Timahoe club which was formed in late 2017 from the amalgamation of the hurling wings of the Timahoe and Park/Ratheniska clubs.
+Hurling in the club takes place under the banner of the Park/Ratheniska-Timahoe club which was formed in late 2017 from the amalgamation of the hurling wings of the Timahoe and Park/Ratheniska clubs.Park/Ratheniska-Timahoe have won the Junior “A” grade in Laois twice in 2019 & 2023.
+Before the amalgamation of Park/Ratheniska-Timahoe Timahoe Gaa won the junior “A” hurling grade in Laois after a replay against Ballypickas Gaa in 2012.